microsoft/tilecode/manual.md

 ![hello_rules_smash](pics/helloRulesSmash.png)

-In the rule editor, select the red dot tile in the **When** section and add an apple sprite to show we want to create a rule for when the player is meeting with (smashing into) the apple:
+In the rule editor, select the red dot tile in the **When** section and add an apple sprite to show that we want to create a rule for when the player meets with (smashes into) the apple:

 ![hello_collision_apple_select](pics/collisionAppleSelect.png)

 For the **Do** section we will not have any action for the player; for the apple we will have a destroy action (yellow pacman) and add a 10 points action so the player gets more points with more apples.

 ![hello_collision_apple_rule](pics/collisionAppleRule.png)